• Skip to primary navigation

 If you make this recipe, please let me know how it turns out for you!
 Leave a comment below and share a picture on instagram with the hashtag #panningtheglobe

-Filed Under: Africa, All Recipes, Entertaining, Morocco, Side Dish, Vegetarian Tagged With: dairy-free, sweet potatoes
+Filed Under: Africa, All Recipes, Entertaining, Moroccan Recipes, Side Dish, Vegetarian Tagged With: dairy-free, sweet potatoes

 Reader Interactions